sanishjoshi01/players-auction/README.md

 ];
 ```

-`Make sure you enter your credentials in correct email format and more than 8 character password`
+`Make sure you enter your credentials in correct email format and password is more than 8 characters`

 ### `7.
 Logout`

-Logout by clicking the account icon which shows the logout button and email of the current user
+Logout by clicking the account icon with a profile picture that is located at right sidebar which shows the logout button.

 ### `8.
 Validations`